saltstack/salt/doc/topics/best_practices.rst

         - watch_in:
           - service: httpd

-The example above is probably the worst case scenario when writing a state.
+The example above is probably the worst-case scenario when writing a state.
 There is a clear lack of focus by naming both the pkg/service, and managed file directly as the state ID.
 This would lead to changing multiple requires within this state, as well as others that may depend upon the state.

-Imagine if a require was used for the httpd package in another state, and then suddenly it's a custom package.
-Now changes need to be made in multiple locations which increases the complexity, and leads to a more error prone configuration.
-There is also the issue of having the configuration file located in the init as a user would be unable to simply install the service and use the default conf file.
+Imagine if a require was used for the ``httpd`` package in another state, and then suddenly it's a custom package.
+Now changes need to be made in multiple locations which increases the complexity and leads to a more error prone configuration.

+There is also the issue of having the configuration file located in the init,  as a user would be unable to simply install the service and use the default conf file.